 Private Letting Relief is an individual relief, therefore available to each of a property’s owners.
 It is calculated as the lowest amount of either £40,000, the amount of Private Residence Relief allowed, or the chargeable gain from renting out the property.

-2019 changes to capital gains tax on buy to let property
+Capital Gains Tax on buy to let property FAQs